chuanqisun/htmaa-2025/src/posts/week-06/index.md

 entered_left_offset: 3.156 mm = 4.74 - (5.51 - 3.9265)
 ```

-The holes aligned perfectly.
 Soldering this board was much harder than expected.
 The non-plated through-holes had limited grip on the solder, even with flux.
 I had to reflow several connections multiple times to ensure a solid connection.

-## The Switchboard
+### The Switchboard

 For the Switchboard PCB, I made almost all the same mistakes as with the Operator.
 My original design also assumed plated through-holes.
 Luckily, the Switchboard is a single-sided board, so I could move all the components to the other side and adjust the circuit without needing vias.